Jesus is God

 Marriage is a Sacrament

-Marriage is also a Covenant
+Marriage is a Covenant

 Marriage is neither a human invention, a mere societal construct, nor a simple civil institution.
 Rather, the bond of marriage is established in openness to God’s providential plan for those called to the Sacrament of Matrimony.
 From the beginning, the creation of man and woman was ordained by God.
 The blessing of marriage is a gift from our Lord Jesus Christ, through whom all men and women are created.
 It is God’s endowment upon creation that humanity should bear, in its very image, the vision of the “Wedding Feast of the Lamb.”

 The verse from Scripture, "Let us rejoice and exult and give Him the glory, for the marriage of the Lamb has come, and His Bride has made herself ready" (Revelation 19:7), speaks first of the Church herself.
 It points to the holy communion between Christ and His Bride, the Church.
 This is the meaning of the "Wedding Feast of the Lamb."
 The Lamb is Christ, who takes away the sins of the world through His sacrifice on the Cross.
-Marriage is like this in that married couples must sacrifice for one another, participating in marriage sacramentally like that of Holy Communion.
+Marriage is like this in that married couples must sacrifice for one another, participating in marriage sacramentally like that of Christ's sacrifice that gives us Holy Communion.
 Through marriage, man is made whole in Christ, bringing about greater unity between Christ and His Church.

 God intends for all marriages to realize this divine origin and end; when difficulties arise from sin, we must seek our renewal in Jesus Christ.
 It is within this Covenant with Christ that we are recognized as His adopted children and members of the Church.
 We constitute His body, and our marriages unite us in Him.
 Thus, we do not merely marry another individual; rather, through Christ, we receive the vocation of marriage.
 Jesus stands at the center, bonding and uniting spouses through the blood of the New Covenant.
 It is by the grace of God that the "two become one" and share in the life established by the Creator.
 As the Catechism states, “The vocation to marriage is written in the very nature of man and woman as they came from the hand of the Creator” (CCC 1603).